-Elizabeth Alexandra Mary, born April 21, 1926, is the longest reigning monarch in British history.
-She’s held her current position for 66 years now and has lived through 13 US presidents.
+Elizabeth Alexandra Mary, born April 21, 1926, was the longest reigning monarch in British history.
+She held her current position for 70 years and seven months, and lived through 14 US presidents.
 She wasn’t really supposed to end up as Queen, since her father was the youngest son of King George V. The course of her life changed forever when her uncle, Edward VIII, abdicated the throne in 1936 to her father in order to marry Wallis Simpson, an American divorcee.

 As a child, Elizabeth was unable to pronounce her own name and referred to herself instead as ‘Lilibet’, a nickname that has stayed with her to this day.
 Elizabeth, along with her younger sister Margaret, was home-schooled her whole life and spent the majority of her youth preparing for her duties as queen.
 When she was 18 her interest in World War II led her to join the women’s auxiliary territorial service where she trained as a truck driver and mechanic.

 The Queen’s Family

 Elizabeth announced her engagement to Lieutenant Philip Mountbatten of the royal navy when she was just 21 years old.
 The betrothal was controversial due to Philip being her third cousin (they shared the same great-great-grandparents, Queen Victoria and Prince Albert).
 They were married in Westminster Abbey on November 20, 1947, and have now been together for 71 years, the longest in the history of the British monarchy.

 In 1952, during trip in Kenya, Elizabeth received the news that her father had passed away from lung cancer at the young age of 56.
 She was only 25 years old at the time and became the 6th woman in history to ascend to the British throne.
 Her coronation took place on June 2nd, 1953.